 - Eating healthy

-Golden Rule: Make your goal achievable do not aim for goal which is too difficult to achieve
+Golden Rule: Make your goal achievable and do not aim for goals which are too difficult to achieve

 - Change one behaviour at a time.
-Replacing unhealthy behaviour with healthier ones require time
+Replacing unhealthy behaviours with healthier ones requires time.

 - Fitness cannot be your short-term goal.

-- If you are looking to reduce 20 Kgs then achieve the target by reducing 2-3 kgs in a month.
-It is not practical to lose 20 kgs in 2 months because it took years to accumulate all that fat and it will only go slowly.
+- If you are looking to reduce 20kg then achieve the target by reducing 2-3kg a month.
+It is not practical to lose 20kg in 2 months because it took years to accumulate all that fat and it will only go away slowly.

-- If you want to quit smoking and you are smoking 20 sticks in a day then reduce it gradually.
+- If you want to quit smoking and you are smoking 20 sticks a day, then reduce it gradually.
 You cannot stop immediately because it will take some time for your body and mind to adapt to the change.

 - If you intend to start working out, yoga or any other activity in the morning then begin with 3 days a week instead of 7 days a week.